Sacrament of Reconciliation

 We call it a sacrament of “conversion” because in celebrating it, we turn our hearts empowered by the Spirit of Love, back to Divine Love through Christ who reveals that Love.
 We also refer to it as the sacrament of "penance" a term which comes from a Latin word: repere, which suggests a posture of sorrow and a process of change.
 Sorrow for the ways we have sinned is the starting point.
 It is also called “confession” because it is here that we are invited to talk out loud about how we have sinned, and in that talking, recognize the mercy of God which is endless.
 And it is called the sacrament of “reconciliation,” because it draws us back to balance, it reconnects us to our journey of faith, and it celebrates God’s wonderful love.

 The Parish Preparation process is usually recommended for children in the second grade or third grade.
 If child is fourth grade or older contact the Faith Formation Director to assist you in preparing your child for the sacrament.
 We encourage families to celebrate and come to this special sacrament as a family giving a greater witness to the need of each person to constantly turn toward God and be renewed.

 Preparing for the reception of first reconciliation is a process and families are expected to enroll their children in the Wednesday evening program.
-Children in second and third grade will be prepared through family resource materials.
+Children in second grade will be prepared through family resource materials.
 A Reconciliation Retreat is held every winter.